sowmyavnaik/sowmyavnaik-M1_ProjectGoal_Application/4_TestPlanAndOutput/README.md

   3. Add a Note
   4. Exit

- * Briefing on each steps:
+ * Briefing on each steps
   1. Choose 1
    * Enter the day, month and year: For ex: 09-02-2022 is entered then you will get the output as The day is : Wednesday